IN THIS SECTION

 - The Dreaded Discussion: Ten Ways to Start, Peter Frederick.
 Ideas to start discussions in a quiet classroom and involve different groups of students.

 - Effective Classroom Discussions, William E. Cashin, Kansas State University, IDEA Paper #49.

 - Literature Discussion Strategies, Kathy G. Short, California State University, Northridge.
 Ways to start discussions through novels - could potentially work with narrative texts.

-- Managing a Discussion in a Large Class, Center for Excellence in Learning and Teaching, Iowa State University.
-Part of a series of videos related to creating a positive learning environment (see description).
+- Managing a Discussion in a Large Class, Part of a YouTube channel from Center for Excellent in Learning and Teaching at Iowa State University (see description).